-TSC believes that in a free-market system, investors must establish universally applicable minimum standards for portfolio companies, so as to preserve essential social and environmental systems that undergird diversified portfolios.TSC promotes system stewardship through four interrelated initiatives: public advocacy, engaging investors, policies, and litigation.
+TSC believes that in a free-market system, investors must promote minimum standards among their portfolio companies, so as to preserve essential social and environmental systems that undergird diversified portfolios.TSC promotes system stewardship through four interrelated initiatives: public advocacy, engaging investors, policies, and litigation.

 We seek to ground public discussion of the relationship between investing and systemic impact in a rational economic model.
 We begin with the recognition that corporations’ ability to aggregate capital and participate in free-market competition has delivered significant material wealth, improving the standard of living for billions of people.
 At the same time, market competition fueled by companies that prioritize their own profits over all else is responsible for some of contemporary society’s greatest challenges, from climate change to growing inequality.

 The Shareholder Commons believes investors and the financial system must start with an economic model that recognizes the need for investors and businesses to account for all the costs of company decisions, even if those costs don’t affect a company’s profits.

 Read more about our advocacy on our blog.

 Diversified investors hold trillions of dollars in capital and their success depends upon markets that thrive well into the future.
 Investors’ returns are driven by the systemic impacts generated by the entities in which they invest.
 They can preserve these systems by using their unique perspective and power to require companies to meet baseline sustainability standards—guardrails—and to reject practices that generate external social or environmental costs for company gain.